coding-in-the-wild/just-login-core/README.md

 This module holds the core functionality of the just login module.

-The JlCore constructor takes a levelup database.
+The constructor takes a levelup database.

 ##Install

+Install with npm:

 	npm install just-login-core

 ##Require and Construct